Thinking about buying a Sprocker Spaniel?

 Today, the popularity of Sprockers has inspired many Cocker and Springer breeders to engage in selective breeding to produce healthy and reliable Sprockers.

-They are far from being branded “designer” dogs since they were developed as working gundogs from Kennel Club recognized Spaniel parents.
+They are far from being branded designer dogs since they were developed as working gundogs from Kennel Club recognized Spaniel parents.
+Instead, they’re more like working dogs.

 Today selective breeding has resulted in the most robust second and third generation being widely bred with both parents being Sprockers.
-They’re known to be charming, intelligent, loyal and energetic family pets.
+They’re known to be charming, intelligent, energetic, and loyal dogs.

 What do Sprocker dogs look like?

 As a product of two Spaniel parents with similar characteristics, Sprocker Spaniels are among the few mixed breed Spaniels with an appearance fairly uniform and specific.

 They are handsome and their bodies are well-proportioned.
 Ideally, the Sprockers bred from American Cockers have a more dome-shaped skull with a relatively long and wide muzzle.